-Richard Coles explores a musical phenomenon, when a recording of monks singing Gregorian Chant took the world by storm.
+4 Extra Debut.
+Richard Coles explores a musical phenomenon, when a recording of monks singing Gregorian Chant became a global hit.
+From 2014.

 Richard Coles delves into the 1990's when a recording of Benedictine monks singing became so popular it sold in the millions around the world.